Metropolis-nexus/Stalwart-Setup/README.md

 secret = "REDACTED"
 ```

-This means that it isn't reading new configs in `config.toml` just yet.
+This means that Stalwart isn't reading new configs in `config.toml` just yet.

 - Log into the web UI with your password
 - Hit Settings on the left sidebar
-- Network -> Set the hostname -> Save & Reload
+- Network -> Set the hostname -> Hit "Save & Reload"
 - System
-    - Save & Reload without any change
+    - Hit "Save & Reload" without any change
     - Change `store.*` to `*`.
-Delete the of the local settings.
+Delete all of the other local settings.
 Hit "Save & Reload" again
-- Click on listeners.
-Then click on system again.
+- Click on Listeners.
+Then click on System again.
 You may see that the local settings got repopulated below `*`.
-Delete all of them and hit "Save & Reload" yet again.
+Delete all of them and hit "Save & Reload" yet again

-Your `config.toml` should now look like this:
+Your `config.toml` file should now look like this:

 ```
 authentication.fallback-admin.secret = "REDACTED"